Orbit-Transformer-Management/Transformer-Management/README.md

 ---

+## 🗂️ Phase 1 – Transformer and Baseline Image Management

+Phase 1 laid the foundation for managing transformers and baseline images.

+### Admin Interface for Transformer Management

+* Add new transformer records
+* View and edit existing transformer records
+* Delete transformer records if required

+### Thermal Image Upload and Tagging

+* Upload **thermal images** linked to specific transformers
+* Support for two image types:

+  * **Baseline**: Reference images for comparisons
+  * **Maintenance**: Images from periodic inspections
+* Each image is stored with metadata:

+  * Upload date/time
+  * Image type (Baseline / Maintenance)
+  * Uploader (admin ID or name)

+### Categorization by Environmental Conditions

+* While uploading baseline images, users must select environmental conditions:

+  * Sunny
+  * Cloudy
+  * Rainy
+* Images are stored and searchable by these conditions.

+---

+## 📌 Phase 2 – Automated Fault Detection & Inspection Comments

+In phase 2 we introduced AI-powered analysis and feedback management, enhancing the system’s intelligence and usability.

+### 🔍 Roboflow AI Integration

+Integrated Roboflow model trained on transformer thermal imagery.

+On uploading a maintenance image, the backend automatically:

+* Sends the image to the Roboflow API for inference
+* Receives detected fault bounding boxes, labels, and confidence scores
+* Stores the prediction JSON in the database
+* Annotated images are displayed in the inspection page

+### 🧠 Fault Detection Workflow

+Detected anomalies (e.g., hotspots, loose connections) are classified as:

+* Normal
+* Potential Fault
+* Fault

+The results are visually rendered on the uploaded image with color-coded bounding boxes.

+### 💬 Inspection Comment System

+Inspectors can add comments and observations on each inspection.
+Each comment includes:

+* Author name
+* Comment text
+* Timestamp

+Comments are stored in a dedicated table linked to the inspection.
+Admins can view and manage all past discussions on a transformer’s inspection history.

+---

 ## ⚙️ Phase 3 – Interactive Annotation & Feedback Loop

 We have completed phase 3 focusing on enhancing user control, data accuracy, and model improvement.